Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Applications

 \subsection{Reducing Quantitative Muller Games to Vertex-Ranked Safety Games}

-Having shown how our framework can be used to find optimal strategies in request-response games with costs in a structured and modular way, we now show how it can be used to greatly simplify such existing proofs.
-To this end, we show how to reduce quantitative Muller games to vertex-ranked safety games~\cite{NRZ14}.
+Having shown how our framework can be used to find optimal strategies in request-response games with costs in a structured and modular way, we now show how it can be used to greatly simplify existing methods for finding such strategies.
+To this end, we show how to reduce quantitative Muller games to vertex-ranked safety games, i.e., vertex-ranked games in which it is the aim of Player~$0$ to avoid a certain set of undesirable vertices.
+In order to do so, we leverage techniques introduced by Neider, Rabinovich, and Zimmermann~\cite{NRZ14}.